hyperledger-solang/solang/docs/installing.rst

 	sudo dnf install cargo llvm8.0-static llvm8.0-devel zlib-devel clang libffi-devel

+.. _llvm-from-source:

 Installing LLVM from source
 ___________________________

-If your system does not come with llvm, then you have to build your own.
+If your distribution does not have the correct llvm library versions, then you have to build your own.
 Building your own llvm libraries does not interfere with any llvm libraries installed by your distribution.

 The llvm project is a large code base so it will take some time to build.

-If you are planning to do development on Solang itself, then having your own built llvm is helpful.
-The distributions build llvm without assertions enabled.
-These assertions check that the LLVM IR that Solang builds is correct.
-If the LLVM IR is not correct, then faults might happen when llvm runs compiler passes on the LLVM IR and the stack trace will not be useful to debug it.
+If you are planning to do development on Solang itself, then building llvm libraries can be helpful, see `Debugging issues with LLVM`.

 The llvm project itself has a guide to `installing from source <http://www.llvm.org/docs/CMake.html>`_ which you may need to consult.
 First if all clone the llvm repository: